-- The Director may grant to a prisoner or detainee (1)a leave permit authorising the prisoner or detainee to be absent from a prison for any of the following purposes: - to visit a near relative or a person with (a) whom the prisoner or detainee has had a longstanding relationship if that relative or person is seriously ill or in acute personal need; - (b) to attend the funeral of a near relative or a person with whom the prisoner or detainee has had longstanding a relationship; - to attend interviews and discussions in (c) relation to the prisoner's or detainee's proposed employment; - (d) to attend a place of education or training in connection with a course of education or training; - to perform unpaid community work; (e)
+- (1) The Director may grant to a prisoner or detainee a leave permit authorising the prisoner or detainee to be absent from a prison for any of the following purposes: - (a) to visit a near relative or a person with whom the prisoner or detainee has had a longstanding relationship if that relative or person is seriously ill or in acute personal need; - (b) to attend the funeral of a near relative or a person with whom the prisoner or detainee has had a longstanding relationship; - (c) to attend interviews and discussions in relation to the prisoner's or detainee's proposed employment; - (d) to attend a place of education or training in connection with a course of education or training; - (e) to perform unpaid community work;

-s.
-42 Part 5 - Transfers, removals and temporary absences from prison of prisoners and detainees in the case of a prisoner or detainee who (f) is an Aboriginal person, to attend events of special cultural significance to the Aboriginal community; to take part in a program approved by the (g) Director that is designed to facilitate - (i) the rehabilitation of the prisoner or detainee: or the reintegration of the prisoner (ii) or detainee in the community; or the preparation of the prisoner or (iii) detainee for release; or the maintenance of the family ties (iv) of the prisoner or detainee; with the Minister's approval, any other (h) purpose which the Director considers appropriate.
-For the purposes of subsection (1)(a) and (b), the (2)question whether a person is a near relative of a prisoner or detainee and has had a longstanding relationship with the prisoner or detainee is to be determined by the Director.

-- (3) A leave permit - (a) is to specify the period during which a prisoner or detainee may be absent from a prison in pursuance of the permit; and
+- (f) in the case of a prisoner or detainee who is an Aboriginal person, to attend events of special cultural significance to the Aboriginal community; - (g) to take part in a program approved by the Director that is designed to facilitate - (i) the rehabilitation of the prisoner or detainee; or - (ii) the reintegration of the prisoner or detainee in the community; or - (iii) the preparation of the prisoner or detainee for release; or - (iv) the maintenance of the family ties of the prisoner or detainee; - (h) with the Minister's approval, any other purpose which the Director considers appropriate. - (2) For the purposes of subsection (1)(a) and (b), the question whether a person is a near relative of a prisoner or detainee and has had a longstanding relationship with the prisoner or detainee is to be determined by the Director. - (3) A leave permit - (a) is to specify the period during which a prisoner or detainee may be absent from a prison in pursuance of the permit; and